 How NBA figures and mafia families allegedly stole millions in rigged poker games: "Very sophisticated cheating technologies"

 X-ray tables.
 Hidden cameras.
 Pre-marked cards.
-Investigators say the suspects charged Thursday in a high-profile illegal gambling bust made use of sophisticated technology to cheat victims out of millions.
+Prosecutors say the suspects charged Thursday in a high-profile illegal gambling bust made use of sophisticated technology to cheat victims out of millions.

 In a series of arrests Thursday morning, law enforcement officers across the country took several big names in NBA basketball and dozens of alleged criminal figures into custody on illegal betting charges.
 One case focuses on sports betting while another involves allegations of elaborately rigged high-stakes poker games.